1871fotc/fotc/docs/index.md

 ![Toowong Cemetery main entrance][image1]{ width="32%" } ![Canon Garland Place][image2]{ width="32%" } ![Headstone Symbolism Display][image3]{ width="32%" }

 The heritage‑listed Toowong Cemetery is the largest cemetery in Queensland.
-The first burial was of Governor Blackall on 3 January 1871.
+The first burial was of [Governor Samuel Blackall](story/samuel-wensley-blackall.md) on 3 January 1871.
+You can read his, and [hundreds of other stories](story/) about people who shaped Brisbane, Queensland, and Australia's history.

 On this site you'll find information about: